AN/ARC-231 Airborne Communication System

 The RT-1808A/AN-ARC-231(V)(C) is currently used on a wide variety of platforms.
 Rotary wing platforms include MH-60L/M and UH-60L/M Black Hawks, MH-47E/G and CH-47G Chinooks, UH-1N Hueys, A2C2S Black Hawks, AH-64 Apaches and UH-72A Light Utility Helicopters (LUH) .
 Fixed wing platforms include Airborne Reconnaissance Low-Altitude Multi-Mission-ARLM, USAF Rivet Joint, and USAF Joint-STARS.
 These platforms, along with a wide variety of additional users, utilize the ARC-231 for VHF/UHF Line-of-Sight Single Channel and SATCOM BLOS for voice and data transmission.

-The AN/ARC-231 is included on the U.S. Munitions List as defined in the International Traffic in Arms Regulations (ITAR), 22 CFR 120.
-As such, direct download of technical data referred to at this website is not authorized.
-Please contact ARC-231 Support, identified below, to request a copy of any document listed at this website.
+Please contact ARC-231 Support, by clicking the "Contact Us" link at the bottom of this page, to request a copy of any document listed at this website.
 The requested document(s) will be sent via encrypted e-mail upon receipt and confirmation of a valid .mil e-mail address (size permitting).
 If e-mail transmission is not feasible, the requested document(s) will be provided on compact disc and will be sent only to a valid U.S. Military installation or U.S. Government contractor.